logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 A referral can be entered as an `Episode <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#key-concepts-episode>`_.

-An Episode does not need to be concluded if the client requires as a new referral.
-If the treatment continues with a client, the service contacts can continue to be recorded to the original Episode until treatment is formally concluded either clinically or administratively.
+An episode does not need to be concluded if the client requires as a new referral.
+If the treatment continues with a client, the service contacts can continue to be recorded to the original episode until treatment is formally concluded either clinically or administratively.

 Refer to the online User Guide :ref:`episode-data`.